 """

-Get application metadata.
+Get global application metadata.

 """